MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/items-repeater.md

 [ItemsRepeater](/uwp/api/microsoft.ui.xaml.controls.itemsrepeater) does not derive from [Control](/uwp/api/windows.ui.xaml.controls.control), so it doesn't have a control template.
 Therefore, it doesn't contain any built-in scrolling like a ListView or other collection controls do.

-When you use an ItemsRepeater, you should provide scrolling functionality by wrapping it in a [ScrollViewer](/uwp/api/windows.ui.xaml.controls.scrollviewer) or [Scroller](/uwp/api/microsoft.ui.xaml.controls.scroller) control.
+When you use an ItemsRepeater, you should provide scrolling functionality by wrapping it in a [ScrollViewer](/uwp/api/windows.ui.xaml.controls.scrollviewer) control.

 ## Create an ItemsRepeater